ZhangWeichao0824/SAFER/README.md

 ```
 ./run.sh
 ```
-## Acknowledgment
+## Acknowledgments
-This code is implemented based on [TPP](https://github.com/mala-lab/TPP) and [CGLB](https://github.com/QueuQ/CGLB/tree/master).
-Please refer to TPP and CGLB for more baselines and implementation details.
+This code is based on [TPP](https://github.com/mala-lab/TPP) and [CGLB](https://github.com/QueuQ/CGLB/tree/master).
+Please refer to their repositories for additional baselines and implementation details.